 The households in Barkly East produce 4508 kg a day and 137 T a month as opposed to 9 T in Herschel, 9 T Rhodes, 3 T in Rossouw and 101 Ton Lady Grey.
-2147 households are served in Barkly East, 149 in Herschel, 1591 in Lady Grey, 144 in Rhodes, 57 in Rossouw and 539 in Sterkspruit (IWMP 2013).
+2147 households are served in Barkly East, 149 in Herschel, 1591 in Lady Grey,144 in Rhodes, 57 in Rossouw and 539 in Sterkspruit (IWMP 2013).

 The Municipality is struggling to meet all the legislation pertaining to the management of waste sites.
-It doeshowever have a designated Waste Management Officer in terms of legislation.
+It does however have a designated Waste Management Officer in terms of legislation.
 Lady Grey site is licenced and classified as GSB.
 There is no plant or equipment to properly cover and compact waste.
 The site is in the process of being upgraded and cells lined.
-The Barkly East site is classified as GSB.
-Waste is no longer incinerated and the site is finished being upgraded.
-A new site is being developed and an EIA is underway.
+The Barkly East site is classified as GSB on a new site.
 The waste is incinerated and disposed in a cell.
-An EIA is being undertaken for a new site.